mhurtrel/docs/pages/platform/kubernetes-k8s/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.en-gb.md

 Your NAS-HA can expose multiple partitions, and supports a variety of protocols.
 Each partition is accessible only from a specific range of IPs.
 We will create one exposing NFS and make it accessible from your Kubernetes worker nodes.

-Access the UI for OVH NAS HA by clicking *NAS and CDN* menu in the [Server section of the OVH Control Panel](https://www.ovh.com/manager/dedicated)
+Access the UI for OVH NAS HA by clicking *NAS and CDN* menu in the [Server section of the OVHcloud Control Panel](https://www.ovh.com/manager/dedicated)

 Create a new NFS partition in your Zpool: